Smells Like Gen X • Billboard Year-End Songs

 Because 1995 still had plenty of appetite for Eurodance, especially when it came wrapped in a chorus this massive.
 “Another Night” is dramatic in a very specific imported way: hard beat, bright synths, emotional hook, and a kind of melancholy urgency that somehow works just as well in a club, a car, or a mall.
 It sounds like heartbreak with better lighting.

 The track also benefited from being immediately legible.
-You didn’t need to know anything about the act, the genre history, or European dance trends.
+You did not need to know anything about the act, the genre history, or European dance trends.
 You heard that chorus once and understood the assignment.
 That kind of instant accessibility is why Eurodance kept hanging around in the mid-90s U.S. mainstream longer than some people remember.
 The right hook could still bulldoze right through.

 Gen X Rewind